YuCrazing/YuCrazing.github.io/_posts/2023-08-24-classical-pde-en.md

 Several methods can be employed to find the exact solution of Laplace's equation, such as the Green's function method or separation of variables.
 Due to length constraints, we omit the detailed process.
 An example of solving Laplace's equation using separation of variables in polar coordinates can be found [here](https://www.math.usm.edu/lambers/mat417/class0425.pdf).

 ## Numerical Solution
+In this section, we present the numerical results of the Laplace equation via the Jacobi iterative method, the Walk-on-spheres method, and the Walk-on-boundary method, respectively.

+### Jacobi Method
 <p>
 A simple approach is to use the Jacobi iteration method to converge the equation to its solution, where $u^n$ denotes the result of the $n$-th iteration.
 Utilizing central difference discretization in space for $\nabla^2 u$, we have